inktrap/studyriffic/README.md

  - A study with the likert scale: <https://perigen.diphda.uberspace.de/study/demo_likert?prolific_pid=123&session_id=foobar>
  - A study with the likert scale: <https://perigen.diphda.uberspace.de/study/demo_binary?prolific_pid=123&session_id=foobar>
+ - meeting: monday 16:30 office

-# Valentin Todo
+# Meeting

+ - deadline for test study: friday?
+ - participant selection criteria
+ - uberspace billing

+ - share information (increase the bus factor). give zsophia:
+     - the uberspace credentials
+     - the study testing credentials
+     - the study data access credentials
- - Problems:
+     - possibly documentation

+ - i gave all the experiments names that contain the number (and a random noun so it is harder to guess a study)
  - experiment 1b) has a 50/50 split between filler and target-items, but 15 questions.
 This is not possible.
-    - experiment 1b) will have the same taskorder than 1a), right?
+ - clarification: experiment 1b) will have the same taskorder than 1a), right?
-    - a task can only have one label, since it is a string and not a list
+ - limitation: a task can only have one label, since it is a string and not a list
-        - conj/disj can only be implemented as extra labels, which is … annoying?
+    - conj/disj can not be implemented … (is that a priority?)

- - create more question types, f.e. question answer pair question types (how could this be done flexibly? currently this is … an inconvenience, but for studyriffic to be really useful this would be needed, c.f. experigen setup. generate main.tpl content from json?)
-    - the thing is … the data that is saved in the cookies and so on is checked to be consistent … I have to rewrite a lot of stuff and generate it dynamically … this is not practical for now (should I just adapt it to fit the situation?)
+# Valentin Todo

+ - use the correct introduction
+    - as to highlighting in the intro: a few things are already highlighted in Exp.
+1's instructions, but maybe we can highlight the following in addition:
+    Exp 1: "indicate on a scale of 1 to 5 how certain you are that the sentence is true in that particular situation" Exp 2: "tell us whether you think it sounds acceptable or not" Exp 3: "tell us whether you think it sounds acceptable or not"

  - clean up uberspace (no mysql db needed, delete unnecessary data …)
  - deploy